mgiorgio/shapes4learn/README.md

 ##### It is expected in the near future that Shapes4Learn will incorporate the next features:
 * More commands in the language.
 * More shapes: Triangle.
-* More shapes attributes: position, movements and rotation.
+* More shapes attributes: movements and rotation.
 * Better test coverage.

 ##### Mid term expected features: